twisted1919/mailwizz-php-sdk/README.md

 mailwizz-php-sdk

-Please see the examples folder for usage.
+Please see the examples folder for usage and available endpoints.